Close protection operatives (CPOs/Bodyguards) will, at some time, have to manage an incident of some description.

 Experienced practitioners despair at close protection operatives who do not carry a pen and note pad.
 These two simple items should be part of every CPO’s daily equipment.
 The information required following an incident will be vital.
 Just going from memory may not be accurate or sufficient.
 Taking notes at the earliest opportunity will enable a CPO to provide a more detailed account of an incident when requested to write an incident report.

 Of course, with mobile devices, you can take notes, photos, and videos.
 But it is difficult to take notes on a mobile when the phone is being used to call for assistance or update the Principal’s office or the operations room about the incident!
 Remember batteries run out, especially during heavy use on assignments with long days.
-On this point, pens can also run out or leak on your shirt, jacket, or bag.
+On this point, pens can also run out or leak on your shirt, jacket, or in your bag.
 Consider using or at least carrying a pencil as a failsafe.

 Westminster Security provide close protection services in London, throughout the UK, Europe and Worldwide.